Bulgarian PM appears partly dressed in video to present new government | bne IntelliNews

 Bulgaria’s outgoing Prime Minister Boyko Borissov appeared at an online briefing on April 20 to propose a new government informally clad in just a t-shirt and a small pair of blue shorts, apparently to accommodate a leg injury.

 Borissov used the online event to present his proposal for a new government to be led by his former foreign minister Daniel Mitov.
-After his Gerb party performed poorly in the April 4 general election — taking the largest share of the vote but not gaining enough seats to form a government — it’s unclear how a cabinet headed by Mitrov would gain the support of the parliament.
+After his Gerb party performed poorly in the April 4 general election — taking the largest share of the vote but not gaining enough seats to form a government — it’s unclear how a cabinet headed by Mitov would gain the support of the parliament.

 Mitov received the mandate to form Bulgaria’s next government from President Rumen Radev on April 20.
-Mitov said after receiving the mandate that his party will look for support from the reformist Democratic Bulgaria.
+He said after receiving the mandate that his party will look for support from the reformist Democratic Bulgaria.
 However, the formation has repeatedly said it will not participate in any coalition that includes Gerb, the ethnic-Turk Movement for Rights and Freedoms (DPS) and the Bulgarian Socialist Party (BSP).
-Moreover no other party has said it will join a coalition with Gerb, which took 26% of the vote on April 4, giving it just 75 MPs in the 240-seat parliament.
+Moreover, no other party has said it will join a coalition with Gerb, which took 26% of the vote on April 4, giving it just 75 MPs in the 240-seat parliament.

 Post-election, Borissov is stepping down after more than ten years as prime minister, following a third term that was marred by numerous corruption scandals and months of mass anti-government protests.

-However, he remains the party’s leader, and said in the video — in which he appeared in front of members of Gerb’s proposed next government — that he and Mitrov had discussed a potential comeback.
+However, he remains the party’s leader, and said in the video — in which he appeared in front of members of Gerb’s proposed next government — that he and Mitov had discussed a potential comeback.

 “I shall come back one day – I’ll stop limping, I’ll get rest.
 When I mobilise, when is seen what the others can, I shall return.
 As what – it doesn’t matter,” Borissov said in the video live streamed on his Facebook profile.